 Use semi-frozen bananas.
 They should be almost frozen, but not rock hard.
 If they bend to a little pressure from your finger, you’re good.
 Try 30 seconds in the microwave if you think you’ve let your bananas freeze for too long.

 Use very ripe bananas.
 ‘Nuf said!
 Riper bananas are sweeter.
 I keep a lidded container in my freezer for any bananas that look like they’re not going to make it much longer, then draw on them for Banana Swirl, smoothies and my Banana Oat Blender Muffins.

 After blending, return the mixture to the freezer.
 Mom Tiger got it right here, at least.
 After blending, dish out individual servings and freeze them for about an hour.
 This helps the mixture firm up and have more of an ice cream-like texture.

-And because I’m smitten, here is a photo of my 9-month-old enjoying some Swirl.
-She was sitting happily at the counter while I experimented with the food processor method, but once she saw me give the banana mixture a taste and realized there was something edible in there, she wanted in on the sweet deal!
+My 9-month-old was sitting happily at the counter while I experimented with the food processor method, but once she saw me give the banana mixture a taste and realized there was something edible in there, she wanted in on the sweet deal!
 Because we’re doing Baby Led Weaning, she was of the mentality that she could spoon-feed the dish to herself.
 It sorta worked (read: not really…)